 This love also has no need to judge.
 It can only be true to its nature, which is Love.
 To judge implies a need, a sense of lacking something.
 God needs to see something that God is not seeing in us, and God is out of control angry, disappointed and helpless to do anything but judge and condemn.
 What makes greater sense or rings true for you?
 God lacks something, or the One (the All That Is) is complete in and of itself?

 2. There is something you need to be saved from

 From what?
 In the Church, we usually go straight to hell on that question.
-Although it’s interesting that in the Lutheran Church of my experience, it was never actually talked about, or preached about.
-Looking back, it just seemed like it was like the obnoxious relative in the family no one wants to talk about.
+Although it’s interesting that in the Lutheran Church of my experience, it was never actually talked or preached about.
+Looking back, it just seemed hell was like the obnoxious relative in the family no one wants to talk about.